jameswhinn/katalabs/kube-101/Pods/step1.md

 ## kube-public

-This namespace is visible and readable globally accross the Kubernetes cluster.
+This namespace is visible and readable globally across the Kubernetes cluster.
 Within our cluster, this namespace houses the configmap which contains the [bootstrapping and certificate](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/) information of the Kubernetes cluster.
-Configmaps are dictionaries of configuration settings consisting of key value pairs, we will discuss these in more detail in the Configmaps scenario:
+Configmaps are dictionaries of configuration settings consisting of key value pairs, we will discuss these in more detail during the Configmaps scenario:

 ``kubectl get pods -n kube-public``{{execute}}